dkfans/keeperfx/keeperfx/peresec/docs/peresec_readme.txt

 usage:
     peresec [options] <filename>
 where <filename> should be the input PE file, and [options] are:
     -v,--verbose              Verbose console output mode.
                               Displays more messages and hints.
     -x,--extract              Extract data from input file.
                               This option completely changes function of
                               PeRESec - instead of creating .DLL from data in .MAP and .RMAP file, it creates the .MAP and .RMAP file based on data from input file.
     -o<file>,--output<file>   Output file name.
 If not specified, the name is same as input file name, but ends with .DLL.
     -n<text>,--modname<text>  Module name for export table.
 This name will be used as name of the DLL module stored inside export table.
 Its relevance is minimal; by default the input file name without extension is used.
     -m<file>,--map<file>      Input .MAP file name.
 If not specified, the name is same as input file name, but ends with .MAP.
     -r<file>,--rmap<file>     Input .RMAP file name.
 If not specified, relocation table is not affected by PeRESec (stays unchanged).
     -f<file>,--def<file>      Output .DEF file name.
 If not specified, the name is same as input file name, but ends with .DEF.
     -p<text>,--prefix<text>   Function names prefix.
 All exports from .MAP file will be preceded by this prefix before writing to export section of .DLL file.
+    -e<format>,--deff<format> Format of .DEF.
+By default, .DEF is compatible with DLLTOOL of GNU suite.
+Instead, <format> can be mslib which makes .DEF VisualStudio LIB compatible.

 input files (if not in "--extract" mode):
     .EXE and .MAP, optionally also .RMAP files